-This article is for you, yes YOU, the person who has heard about Belize but doesn’t exactly know where it is or what it consists of.
-The small country of Belize is still unknown to many people and for the few individuals who have heard about it, they think it’s a Caribbean island or since they hear it’s in Central America, they assume it’s another Spanish speaking nation – unfortunately you’ve got it all wrong.
+This article is for you, yes, YOU, the person who has heard about Belize but doesn’t exactly know where it is or what it consists of.
+The small country of Belize is still unknown to many people and for the few individuals who have heard of it, they think it’s a Caribbean island or since they hear it’s in Central America, they assume it’s another Spanish speaking nation – unfortunately, they’ve got it all wrong.

-Lists make life easy, so to make it short and sweet, here are nine things you might not know about Belize.
+Lists make life easy, so to make it short and sweet, here are 10 things you might not know about Belize.

-If you ask anyone who has visited Belize before, everyone will say one of the main highlight was the genuine hospitality and the friendliness of the people.
-In short, Belizeans know how to make foreigners feel welcome.
+If you ask anyone who has visited Belize before, everyone will say one of the main highlights was the genuine hospitality and the friendliness of the people.
+In short, Belizeans know how to make everyone feel welcome.

-Belize is a former British colony and through this medium, they have acquired English as its first language.
+Belize is a former British colony and through this medium, we have acquired English as our first language.
 Everywhere you go, you will be able to get by using English.

-Belize has a small population of approximately 330,000 and depending where you are in Belize, you can see various different ethnic groups and hear several different languages all in one place.
+Belize has a small population of approximately 350,000 and depending on where you are in Belize, you will see various different ethnic groups and hear several different languages all in one place.
 In short, the people of Belize are very interesting.

 Popularized as being on “Belize time”, Belize offers visitors a contrast to the rat race of developed countries – a stress free and relaxed way of life.
 The small island of Caye Caulker even has their official slogan as Go Slow.

 The food in Belize is always exceptional.
 This is because eating organic fruits and vegetables aren’t a trend, it’s a lifestyle.
-In Belize, there are farmers’ markets everywhere and it’s common for the Lobster you’re having for dinner to have been caught by the morning fisherman.
+In Belize, there are farmers’ markets everywhere and it’s common for the Lobster or fish you’re having for dinner was caught by the morning fisherman.

-Many people visit Belize only for the Islands and beaches, also to scuba dive the Barrier Reef and the Blue Hole, but there is so much more to do.
-With over 40 percent of the country’s jungle as protected areas, there are many natural attractions to explore.
+Yes, many people visit Belize for the beaches and “Islands”, especially to scuba dive the Barrier Reef and the Great Blue Hole, but there is so much more to do.
+With over 40 percent of Belize’s jungles reserved as protected areas, there are many natural attractions to explore.

 Belize was once the center of the Maya Civilization.
-There are several Ancient Maya Cities & Ceremonial Caves to discover – the hardest part is deciding what to do.
+There are several Ancient Maya cities and ceremonial caves to discover – the hardest part is deciding what to do.